maykinmedia/mail-editor/README.rst

             'allowedContent': True,
             'contentsCss': ['/static/css/email.css'], # Enter the css file used to style the email.
             'height': 600,  # This is optional
-            'entities': False, # This is added because CKEDITOR escapes the ' when you do an if query }
+            'entities': False, # This is added because CKEDITOR escapes the ' when you do an if statement }
     }